 4. Forward Fold Variation

-For tight IT bands, try this wide stance forward fold variation with one leg crossed over the other.
+For tight IT bands and a good stretch for the whole backside of your body, try this wide stance forward fold variation with one leg crossed over the other.
 Step your feet 2–3 feet apart and hinge forward until your hands touch the ground, keeping a neutral spine.
 If you have trouble touching the floor, place your hands on a block or a chair.
 Walk your hands to the right, allowing your whole body to revolve so your feet and head face away from their starting points.
 Stop when your hips and thighs reach their max rotation.
 Your right leg will be in front of your left.
 Hold for 5–10 breaths, then repeat on the other side.

 5. Bridge Pose

-Lying on your back, place your feet on the floor with your knees pointing up towards the sky, arms alongside your body with palms pressing down into the earth.
-Lengthen your tailbone bringing your pubic bone towards your navel and press into your feet and arms into the ground and begin to lift your pelvis and spine up towards the ceiling.
+Lying on your back, place your feet on the floor with your knees pointing towards the sky, arms alongside your body, with palms pressing down into the earth.
+Lengthen your tailbone, bringing your pubic bone towards your belly button, press your feet and arms into the ground, and lift your pelvis and spine towards the ceiling.
 Stay here for 5 – 10 breaths and repeat 3 times.

 6. Supine Twist